observablehq/framework/docs/config.md

 ---
 ```

-In this case, the path to the stylesheet is resolved relative to the page’s Markdown file rather than the config file.
+In this case, the path to the stylesheet is resolved relative to the page’s Markdown file rather than the source root.

 ## title